vsnchips/bvh-builder-nocuda/README.md

 ## Interaction

-You can fly around with w a s d\
+You can fly around with w a s d.\
-You can orient the view while holding the left mouse button\
+You can orient the view while holding the left mouse button.\
 You can x/y pan with the middle mouse.\
 You can x/z pan with the right mouse.\
 You can toggle rendering of either traversed primitives or brute forced primitives.\
-You can slide the head node pointer around to highlight subtrees to observe the agglomeration pattern.\
+You can slide the head node pointer around to highlight subtrees to observe the agglomeration pattern.

 ## What do the colors mean?